davekinkead/davekinkead.github.io/consulting.md

 I been writing software for over a decade and have experience with a wide range of web technologies, with particular expertise in Ruby, Javascript, and Git.
 I've lead teams in combat, managed international businesses, and performed cutting edge research.
 I've worked with a diverse range of satisfied clients from the higher ed, defence, and intelligence communities.

+If you need help with:

+  - data analysis
+  - technology advice
+  - software developement
+  - training

-If you have problem with the creation, access, analysis, or use of information in your organisation, then I can probably help.
+Then I can probably help.
 If you'd like to know more, then [please get it touch](mailto:dave@kinkead.com.au).

 <!---